SUICIDE OR SURVIVE

 Attending A Wrap Programme?

-The WRAP programme is being offered at a cost of €75 per participant for the entire 2.5 day programme, which includes 2 facilitators on each day, all programme materials, tea/ coffee and lunch.
+The WRAP programme is being offered at a cost of €75 per participant for the entire face to face programme, which includes 2 facilitators on each day, all programme materials, tea/ coffee and lunch.
 We are happy to discuss a reduction in the fee if cost is a difficulty for you.
 We receive funding for these programmes through our fantastic funders the National Office for Suicide Prevention, the Iris O’Brien Foundation and our own fundraisers, which allows us to deliver the programme at a significantly reduced cost.

 WRAP Programme Upcoming Events